 During the early modern period, stained glass was a luxurious medium because of the great cost of materials and labor that went into its manufacture.
 Commissioning a work of stained glass was an act of prestige and sign of wealth for the patron.

-The two coats of arms on the bottom of the sheet attest to the patronage of the Kündig and Pfyffer families who commissioned the work for the abbey.
+The two coats of arms on the bottom of the sheet attest to the patronage of the Kündig and Pyffer families who commissioned the work for the abbey.
 The figure of the biblical magus Caspar is also a reference to a member of the Kündig family who shared the wise man’s name.

 Detail of a sketch showing crests a signature and cherubs.